 8. Storage Space

-Some odd years back, many iPhone users have struggled with a lack of storage space.
+Some odd years back, many iPhone users struggled with a lack of storage space.
 Now, most iPhone models come with plenty of storage for the average user.
 However, if your storage is full, there are a few ways to clear files to make space for apps, downloads and photos.

 You’ll want to delete any apps that you don’t use anymore (we all have them).
 This is a simple, straightforward way to clear your storage.
 You should also take some time to scroll through your camera roll and email accounts and delete old emails or photos that you no longer need.